ZYSF/ProcessorDocumentation/README.md

 Creating a new "major version" within the same architecture allows for the first experiments in backwards-compatibility; Theoretically, code can detect/adapt whether they're running on a "gen1" or "gen2" processor, and (theoretically) code running on a 64-bit "gen2" processor could use existing capabilities to specially patch out the conflicting instructions to create a compatibility mode for (64-bit only) gen1 instructions.

 The current version of the processor generator can even backport some fixes and other non-conflicting updates to the "gen1" implementation!

+## Index of Documents

+* [Instruction Set](InstructionSet.md) documents the semantics and encoding of each of the standard instructions.
+* [Control Registers](ControlRegisters.md) documents the meanings, encodings and indices of the control registers.
+* [Modes & Exceptions](ModesAndExceptions.md) documents the user-mode/system-mode switching and the meanings of the exception codes.
+* [Startup & Reset State](StartupAndResetState.md) documents the startup/reset sequence and what state to expect the core to be in at initialisation.
+* [Addressing Modes](AddressingModes.md) should help to clarify the role of the MMU and the ways in which instructions, memory locations, I/O and control registers are addressed

+NOTE: Updated "RISC Emulation" circuitry as in the first generation still exists in the second-generation design but this has been de-prioritised in favour of other features (at least for now), and has been mostly isolated away from the core ISA design (except for the relevant mode-setting & instruction overriding information).